jackconnolly21/cs109a-spotify/docs/index.md

 #### 3. Markov-Chain/Network Based Approach

-For a model based solely on choosing like-tracks in a probabalistic way, the network based approach performs impressively.
-While we did not have access to the official spotify test datasets, our tests suggest that our network based model is competitive with other submissions to the Spotify RecSys competition.
+For a model based solely on choosing like-tracks in a probabilistic way, the network based approach performs impressively.
+While we did not have access to the official Spotify test datasets, our tests suggest that our network based model is competitive with other submissions to the Spotify RecSys competition.
 The average scores of our model based on the three scoring metrics described earlier are as follows:

 _Mean Scores by K_